nbdewaele/vitstack/README.md

 	constituent must be used - others are optional

 	for amount and amount units, find examples of calculators and write them in

+Thanks Izzy:
+rails new -m /Desktop/path/newapp
+IzzyApp.rb

+database is sqlite3 as indicated in config/database.yml